University Catalog

 EE 2240.
 SOPHOMORE PROJECT LABORATORY.
 2 Hours.

-A project based experiential learning course that provides an opportunity for students to explore and develop comprehensive applications of electrical engineering concepts and technologies to address real-world needs.
+A project based course encompassing design and implementation that provides an opportunity for students to explore and develop comprehensive applications of electrical engineering concepts and technologies to address real-world needs.
 Students will work in teams and engage in project planning, management, presentation, reporting, and outcome assessment.
 Prerequisite: Grade of C or better in each of the following: EE 1311, EE 2315, EE 2303 (or concurrent enrollment), EE 2341 (or concurrent enrollment), and EE 2347 (or concurrent enrollment).

 EE 2301.
 MODELING AND ANALYSIS METHODS IN ELECTRICAL ENGINEERING.
 3 Hours.